rangenx/.github/profile/README.md

 ## Locallback

-Gives LLMs the ability to call thelocal function.
+Gives LLMs the ability to call local function.